MBashov/Pet-Adoption-Platform/README.md

 ## 🤝 Contributing
 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Here’s how you can contribute:
+1. Fork the repo and clone it locally.
+2. Create a new branch for your feature or fix.
+3. Run the tests locally with `npm run test` to ensure everything works.
+4. Submit a pull request for review.

 ## Screenshots